 There are a couple of things that do concern me.
 One is body image.
 Some believe to best convey a character properly is to look exactly like the character, but not everyone can go to the gym every day due to time, financial and sometimes physical restraints such as a damaged knees or back.
 All I care about is a well-made costume that fits the person.
 If you want to be Wonder Woman and weigh more than 250 lbs. then I’m cool with it as long as your costume fits you.
 Wardrobe malfunctions are limited only to Janet Jackson’s bad nipple pastie reveal.

 The other concern is finances.
 Unless you make your living at cosplay do not put yourself into debt over it.
-In the end, it isn’t worth it.
-Cosplay is a marathon and not a race.
+In the end, it isn’t worth it. .
 A good character never dies in our hearts so it doesn’t matter if you do your character this year or the next.
 The most successful cosplayers I’ve seen usually have only a few characters and they keep improving on them each year.
 For instance, I’m still searching for the ultimate Elvira wig, and I’ve been cosplaying her since 2009.

 What advice would you give to someone getting started in this realm?